L-Theanine

 sleep preparation (when taken in the evening)

-It is not a sedative — rather, it helps the mind settle into a more relaxed and focused state.
+L-theanine is not a sedative.
+Rather, it helps the mind settle into a more relaxed and focused state.

 L-theanine may be considered if you: